To register for the next First Link® Education Series, or more information about the First Link® Program, contact our First Link Coordinator:

 Module #2: Day-to-Day Living

 Changes in the brain due to Alzheimer’s disease or another form of dementia often appear to us as changes in the person’s behaviour.
-Caregivers will learn how to understand behavior as a form of communication and explore strategies for determining what the person with dementia might be trying to communicate.
+Caregivers will learn how to understand behaviour as a form of communication and explore strategies for determining what the person with dementia might be trying to communicate.
 Caregivers will explore ways to decrease the occurrence of behaviours that concern us and discuss effective ways of facilitating communication and providing support to the person with dementia.

 Module #3: Who Cares For The Caregiver?